blanchardjeremy/jbrinkerhoff.com/README.md

   * Hosted on Heroku
   * Uses Jinja2 templates and markdown filters
-  * Uses the flickr api to store/organize photos
+  * Uses the Flickr API to store/organize photos
+  * Caching of Flickr API requests

 ## Dependencies